Types of HVAC System Air Filters & How Often To Change Them

-- Permanent filters: Obviously, you don’t change a permanent filter.
-Instead you clean it, which you should do every 2 months.
-However, we don’t recommend using permanent filters in the first place, since they’re less effective than other types of filters, and they often start to develop mold and bacteria, leading to foul smells in your house and a drop in indoor air quality.
+- Permanent filters: You don’t change a permanent filter.
+Instead, you clean it, which you should do every two months.
+However, we don’t recommend using permanent filters, since they’re less effective than other types and often start to develop mold and bacteria, leading to foul smells in your house and reduced indoor air quality.

-- Pleated filters: Made from a polyester weave, these filters are more efficient at straining out unwanted particles, but they do cost more.
-They need to be changed out the least often, every 3 to 6 months.
-But make sure you aren’t putting in a filter with too high a MERV rating (such as 12 or above) or you’ll end up placing too much strain on the AC’s airflow.
+- Pleated filters: Made from a polyester weave, these filters are more efficient at straining out unwanted particles, but they cost more.
+They need to be changed out the least often, every three to six months.
+But make sure you aren’t putting in a filter with too high a MERV rating (such as 12 or above), or you’ll end up placing too much strain on the AC’s airflow.

-Raleigh Heating & Air, Inc. serves Clayton, NC and Wake County and the surrounding areas.
+Raleigh Heating & Air serves Clayton, NC, Wake County, and surrounding areas.